Kodak Panoram: Background

 While panoramic cameras had been developed as early as Friedrich Martens' construction of his Megaskop-Kamera in 1845, they became broadly accessible only in the 1890s, a major obstacle was the use of flat glass plates being incompatible with the design of such cameras (though Martens devised curved Daguerreotype plates in his camera with a rotating lens, their display is made difficult by their shape).

 This technical impasse was resolved with the invention of roll film in the 1880s.
 Eder notes that "It was not until the invention of the flexible silver bromide films that [the panoramic camera] achieved the great success which it merits.
 The prototype of the Kodak Panoram camera, introduced with commercial success in 1900, is easily seen at first sight.
 The Kodak Panoram camera permits an instantaneous exposure over an extensive field of vision by an analogous turning of the lens and by a slit shutter passing in front of the film."

-It was first shown at the Exposition in Paris, 1900."
+It was first shown at the Exposition in Paris, 1900.
 In the year prior to the invention of Kodak's camera, the first mass-produced American panoramic camera, the Al-Vista, was introduced in 1898.
 In 1907, the German Ernemann company developed a "panorama-in-the-round camera" (Panorama-Rundkamera) with a 360-degree viewing angle.

 Design

-The design of the Panoram was patented by Kodak Brownie designer Frank A. Brownell and released as a series of models.
+The design of the Panorama was patented by Kodak Brownie designer Frank A. Brownell and released as a series of models.
 It was about the size of a shoe-box and could be hand-held for shooting landscapes, and Kodak described it as "a camera of few parts.
 Its operation is very simple and good pictures will be obtained from the beginning."

-The Panoram No.1 had a swinging Goerz Dagor lens housed in a light-proof leather tube which projected the image progressively during its scan onto flexible 120 film, held against a back plate curved to match the trajectory of the lens.
+The Panorama No.1 had a swinging Goerz Dagor lens housed in a light-proof leather tube which projected the image progressively during its scan onto flexible 120 films, held against a back plate curved to match the trajectory of the lens.
 Focus was fixed and the camera intended to render objects sharp only if over 7m (20 feet) into the scene.
-The swinging mechanism through which the image was transmitted by a rear slit, and with the lens tube not pointing at the film at either end of its travel; were mechanisms which constituted the shutter, which had two settings; "fast" and "slow", the latter being used for most situations except for "views at the seashore, on the water, and for very distant views when the sunlight is unusually bright."
+The swinging mechanism through which the image was transmitted by a rear slit, and with the lens tube not pointing at the film at either end of its travel; were mechanisms that constituted the shutter, which had two settings; "fast" and "slow", the latter being used for most situations except for "views at the seashore, on the water, and for very distant views when the sunlight is unusually bright."